 But that is all passive time.
 Time where you can walk away, finish up laundry, cook another meal, take care of the million and one things you have going on in the house.

-It is quickly becoming my go to fancy-meal-at-home recipe.
-Perfect for dinner parties, romantic dinners, cooking at home on special occasions, Valentine’s Day, or a small Christmas or any holiday gathering.
+It’s perfect for dinner parties, romantic dinners, cooking at home on special occasions, Valentine’s Day, or a small Christmas or any holiday gathering.

 I love how it mimics something you get at a fancy restaurant, and yet is very attainable in an everyday kitchen.